geoffreyangus/cs106r/notes/operators/operators.md

     move()
 ```

-NOTE: these parentheses are different than the parentheses in front of functions!
+NOTE: these parentheses are different than the parentheses that follow functions!

 Indeed, variables and operators are two of the hardest concepts to learn in computer programming.
 However, once you gain a solid understanding of how they work, you are far, far closer to becoming an excellent computer programmer.
 Congratulations!